$Q$-balls, neural networks and galaxy rotation curves: Conclusions

-An empirical assessment on a quality–controlled subset of 52 galaxies from the SPARC catalog \cite{lelli_2016_sparc} shows that both potentials can fit observed rotation curves competitively with standard halo prescriptions.
-The axion–like potential is mildly preferred overall, delivering the lowest BIC in 33 systems (with a dozen strong preferences) and achieving $\chi^2_{\rm red}<1$ in more cases.
-In most galaxies the inferred scalar–particle mass clusters around $m_\phi\sim10^{-27}\,\mathrm{eV}$, in line with expectations for solitonic DM scenarios on galactic scales (\textit{e.g.} \cite{Marsh_2022,Mourelle24}).
-A small number of objects favour unrealistically low masses and excessively large halo normalisations; however, these can be considered as artifacts of our simplified setup and of residual systematics in individual rotation curves, rather than viable astrophysical solutions.
+In most galaxies the inferred scalar-particle mass clusters around $m_\phi\sim10^{-27}\,\mathrm{eV}$, in line with expectations for solitonic DM scenarios on galactic scales (\textit{e.g.} \cite{Marsh_2022,Mourelle24}).
+Around 30\% of the objects analysed favour unrealistically low masses and excessively large halo normalisations; however, these can be considered as artifacts of our simplified setup and of residual systematics in individual rotation curves, rather than viable astrophysical solutions.

-Note that the present work is intentionally proof–of–concept: we neglected the field’s self–gravity in the equations of motion, and adopted a simplified treatment for the galaxy environment which does not account for all observational systematics.
-These choices isolate the core question of viability but limit the completeness of the inference.
-The natural extension of this analysis will incorporate self–gravity in the action and confront the model jointly with complementary probes such as stellar/gas kinematics, lensing, and the baryonic Tully–Fisher relation.
-Moreover, the inclusion of dwarf galaxies' rotation curves in the sample may provide additional clues on the ultra-light DM and fuzzy DM hypothesis, with many studies suggesting a larger particle mass $m > 10^{-23} $eV (\textit{e.g.} \cite{Zoutendijk21,Banares23}).
+We emphasize that the present work is intentionally proof-of-concept.
+By construction, we neglect the scalar field self–gravity in the equations of motion and adopt a simplified description of the galactic environment, which does not account for all observational systematics.
+These choices isolate the core question of phenomenological viability, but naturally limit the completeness of the inference and imply that we do not expect to outperform empirical halo profiles such as NFW across the full galaxy sample.

+The natural prosecution of this analysis will incorporate self-gravity directly in the action and confront the model jointly with complementary probes, including stellar and gas kinematics, gravitational lensing, and the baryonic Tully-Fisher relation.
+Moreover, extending the sample to include dwarf-galaxy rotation curves may provide additional insight into the ultra-light and fuzzy DM regime, with several studies suggesting a larger particle mass, $m \gtrsim 10^{-23},\mathrm{eV}$ (\textit{e.g.}~\cite{Zoutendijk21,Banares23}).

-Taken together, our results identify rotating scalar $Q$-balls, especially with axion–like self–interactions, as credible solitonic candidates for the dark components of disk galaxies at the level of their rotation curves, and they establish \texttt{SpectralPINN} as a practical tool for generating accurate, storage–light solutions amenable to astrophysical forward modeling.
-With fuller dynamics and a broader data confrontation, this framework can sharpen both astrophysical and particle–physics interpretations of DM at galaxy scales. \acknowledgments
+Taken together, our results identify rotating scalar $Q$-balls, especially with axion-like self-interactions, as credible solitonic candidates for the dark components of disk galaxies at the level of their rotation curves, and they establish \texttt{SpectralPINN} as a practical tool for generating accurate, storage-light solutions amenable to astrophysical forward modeling.
+With fuller dynamics and a broader data confrontation, this framework can sharpen both astrophysical and particle-physics interpretations of DM at galaxy scales. \acknowledgments

 We would like to thank Ignacy Sawicki and Jorge Castelo Mourelle for their valuable discussions and comments.
 A. M. Pombo is supported by the Czech Grant Agency (GA\^CR) project PreCOG (Grant No. 24-10780S).
 This study is supported by the Italian Ministry for Research and University (MUR) under Grant 'Progetto Dipartimenti di Eccellenza 2023-2027' (BiCoQ).